-A cross between a quick bread and a cake and full of chocolate chips – you are going to LOVE this refined sugar free Chocolate Chip Banana Snack Cake!
+A cross between a quick bread and a cake and full of chocolate chips – you are going to LOVE this Chocolate Chip Banana Snack Cake!
 It’s vegan and oil-free and so easy to make!

 There are two main reasons I don’t often buy packaged cookies, cakes or pastries: 1) they aren’t good for us and 2) I will eat at least half of the package in one sitting.